DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/application/minio/minio.md

 MinIO's architectural design has been aimed at private cloud standards with high performance requirements from the very beginning, pursuing the ultimate performance on the basis of realizing all the functions required by object storage.
 MinIO is easy to use, efficient, and high-performance, and can provide cloud-native object storage services with elastic scalability in a simpler way.

-MinIO performs well in traditional object storage scenarios (such as auxiliary storage, disaster recovery, and archiving), and is also unique in storage technologies in machine learning, big data, private cloud, hybrid cloud, etc., including data analysis, high-performance application loads, native cloud applications, etc.
+MinIO performs well in traditional object storage use cases (such as auxiliary storage, disaster recovery, and archiving), and is also unique in storage technologies in machine learning, big data, private cloud, hybrid cloud, etc., including data analysis, high-performance application loads, native cloud applications, etc.

 ### MinIO architecture design